jeanlauliac/mekano/README.md

   * **status** Display the modified files and dirty targets.
 No target is updated.
 If **--silent** is specified, return a zero exit value if the targets are up to date; otherwise, return 1.
   * **clean** Remove the specified and dependent targets.
-For example, if `all` is an alias for a C++ resulting binary, `clean all` will only remove this binary.
+For example, with the above Mekanofile, `clean dist/concat.js` will remove this file and the minified one.
 All generated files are removed if no target is specified.
   * **aliases** Display a list of the defined aliases.
   * **print** *type* Display the mekanofile interpretation.
 Types:
-      * **manifest** Output the mekanofile as it had been interpreted.
+      * **manifest** Output the mekanofile as it had been parsed.
       * **dot** Output the file graph in the graphviz dot format.
   * **help** Display mekano own help.